Generic Name: bendamustine (BEN da MUS teen)

 What is bendamustine?

 Bendamustine is used to treat chronic lymphocytic leukemia.
-Bendamustine is also used to treat indolent B-cell non-Hodgkin lymphoma after other medications have been tried without successful treatment of this condition.
+Bendamustine is also used to treat indolent B-cell non-Hodgkin lymphoma after other medicines have been tried without successful treatment of this condition.

 Bendamustine may also be used for purposes not listed in this medication guide.

-Tell your caregiver right away if you have a fever, chills, itching, or skin rash during or shortly after the injection.
+Tell your caregivers right away if you have any type of skin rash after being treated with bendamustine.

 a weak immune system;